biodunch/blog/_posts/2017-09-25-securing-webtasks-part-1-shared-secret-authorization.markdown

   - 2017-08-22-for-the-best-security-think-beyond-webhooks
 ---

-Recently, [Randall](https://github.com/rwtombaugh) showed you how quickly you could stand up an HTTPS endpoint on the internet using [Webtask.io](https://webtask.io/).
-Shockingly, [it takes less than a minute]({% post_url  2017-08-01-auth0-webtasks-the-quickest-of-all-quick-starts %}).
+Recently, [we've]({% post_url  2017-08-01-auth0-webtasks-the-quickest-of-all-quick-starts %}) shown you how quickly you can stand up an HTTPS endpoint on the internet using Auth0 Webtasks with the Webtasks sandbox [webtask.io](https://webtask.io/).
+Shockingly, it takes less than a minute.

-The ease with you can deploy that endpoint and glue together the services you use like Github and Slack make Webtask.io very powerful.
+The ease with witch you can deploy that endpoint and glue together the services you use like Github and Slack make Webtask.io very powerful.

 However, if you create a webtask that sends messages to Slack channels when triggered by Github, you wouldn't want anyone but Github to be able to invoke your webtask.